MicrosoftDocs/sql-docs/azure-sql/managed-instance/managed-instance-link-use-scripts-to-replicate-database.md

 > [!NOTE]
 > - The link is a feature of Azure SQL Managed Instance and is currently in preview.
 You can also use a [SQL Server Management Studio (SSMS) wizard](managed-instance-link-use-ssms-to-replicate-database.md) to set up the link to replicate your database.
-> - The PowerShell scripts in this article call SQL Managed Instance REST APIs.
+> - PowerShell scripts provided in this article invoke SQL Managed Instance REST APIs.

 ## Prerequisites